 The first five holes in each table are

-The ECMNet server running at 83.217:167.177:8194 is now loaded with the GCW composites which have at least 300 digits.
-The others are now available for independent work.
+The ECMNet server running at 220.127.116.11:8194 is now loaded with the GCW composites.
+Curves are being allocated at B1=11M, equivalent to a t45 test.
 Please note that this server is still version 2.x and does not work with V3.0 clients.